Welcome to the Midleton Hillwalking Club Website

 News and Announcements

-- The list of Wednesday evening walks to September 2018 has been updated.
+- The list of Wednesday evening walks to September 2020 is now available.

 - Please can walkers arrive at each meeting point 10 minutes prior to the advertised times to allow sign in with the walk leader and a prompt start.